endriu7777/seokatalog/README.md

   6. Click "Install"
   7. After installation DELETE the file: zamkniety_inc/zamkniety_install.php
-  8. Change permissions for zamkniety_inc/ back to 755
+  8. Change permissions of zamkniety_inc/ back to 755
   9. Paste the contents of the "htaccess" file into ".htaccess" (rename htaccess to .htaccess)
- 10. Administration panel:
+ 10. Admin panel:
         http://yourdomain.com/zamkniety_admin/

 	 ADDITIONAL:
-   - Set permissions 755 for [lp_cache] directory — collects link popularity sessions
+	- Set permissions 755 for the [lp_cache] directory — collects link popularity sessions
-   - Set permissions 755 for rob_pl.db and rob.db files — collect search engine crawler visit data
+    - Set permissions 755 for rob_pl.db and rob.db files — collect search engine bot visit data

-   - If you want to add statistics on the left side of the catalog under the search engine, add this code: <php>statPL.php</php> or <php>statENG.php</php> in the block: blok_wyszukiwarka, below the code: <php>formularz.php</php>

-   How to perform the update: Overwrite all files via FTP except for one file: zamkniety_inc/zamkniety_install.php
+	If you don't know the path to your domain (when installing the script), open: yourdomain.com/sciezka.php

 CHANGES COMPARED TO THE ORIGINAL:
   ✓ SQL Injection protection — all queries via PDO
     with prepared statements

-  ✓ XSS protection — htmlspecialchars() on all output data

-  ✓ CSRF protection — tokens on all POST forms
+  ✓ XSS protection — htmlspecialchars() on all output data ✓ CSRF protection — tokens on all POST forms

-  ✓ PHP 8.4 — all deprecated functions removed:
+  ✓ PHP 8.4 — removed all deprecated functions:
     mysql_*   → PDO
     eregi()   → preg_match()
     each()    → foreach
     eregi_replace() → preg_replace()
   ✓ UTF-8 encoding (instead of ISO-8859-2)
   ✓ All images as PNG (no .gif, no .jpg)
   ✓ New design: light blue + transparency + shades
     of blue, gray, white, and sand

 CONTACT: kontakt@katalog.buz.cba.pl